Tino Rangatiratanga flag: Other flags representing Māori

-United Tribes of New Zealand Flag
+United Tribes of New Zealand flag

 The flag of the United Tribes of New Zealand (Māori: Te Kara) is a flag selected by a confederation of Māori leaders on 20 March 1834 from among three designs created by British missionary Henry Williams.
-At the time it was selected, New Zealand was not a colony of the British crown and it was considered the flag of New Zealand.
+At the time it was selected, New Zealand was not a colony of the British Crown and it was considered the flag of New Zealand.
 Only later, when the nation became a British colony and the Union Jack its official flag, did this flag become known as the flag of the United Tribes.
-Though it received few votes in the 2009 hui to select a flag, it had support from a few vocal Māori leaders.
+Though it received few votes in the 2009 consultations, it had support from a few vocal Māori leaders.